AgustinxT/Check-collection-Cobranza-de-cheques/README.md

 * Se asignó un ID a cada proveedor.
 * No se revela informacion de los extractos bancarios.
 * Se mantiene anónimo el nombre de la empresa.

-Clarification: To ensure the confidentiality of the company's data, the following measures have been taken:

-* ID Assignment: Each supplier has been assigned a unique ID.
-* Bank Statement Protection: Information from bank statements is not disclosed.
-* Company Anonymity: The company's name is kept anonymous.

 ## Introduction